 Prepare a proofing basket by thoroughly dusting it with a mixture of 50% white rice flour and 50% white flour.
 Pay attention to any areas the dough might stick and lay down a little extra flour.

-The basket I am using for this dough is a 8 3/4” diameter wicker basket constructed to fit 1.2 kg of dough.
+The basket I am using for this dough is an 8” diameter wicker proofing basket constructed to fit 1.2 kg of dough.
 Even though we’re making a 1.5 kg loaf, these baskets still fit the dough perfectly (see the image in the Bake section, below).

-Lightly flour the top of your rested, and relaxed, round on the bench.
+Lightly flour the top of your relaxed round of dough on the bench.
 Using a bench knife and your hand flip the round over and fold the bottom up to the middle.
 Then fold each side, left and right, over to the other to form what looks like an open envelope in front of you.
 Then, grab the top and fold it up and over to the bottom.
 Next, flip the entire “package” over and gently round it using both hands by twisting until a tight surface has formed on the outside of the dough.

 Scoop the dough up and gently place it into the prepared proofing basket.